 - Our employees on a need-to-know basis;

-- Internal third parties such as our preferred service providers (such as IT systems suppliers and support, and other service providers) from whom we require (i) to respect the security of your personal data, and to treat it in accordance with the law, (ii) not to use your personal data for their own purposes, and (ii) only to process your personal data for specified purposes and in accordance with our instructions;
+- Third parties such as our preferred service providers (such as IT systems suppliers and support, and other service providers) from whom we require (i) to respect the security of your personal data, and to treat it in accordance with the law, (ii) not to use your personal data for their own purposes, and (ii) only to process your personal data for specified purposes and in accordance with our instructions;

-- Our Associated Companies, where you have given your consent, for business purposes, to build up a centralised client database to better identify your needs regarding our different products and services offered across ENL Group and to share your CVs which could match positions advertised within ENL Group.
+- Our Associated Companies, for business purposes, to build up a centralised client database to better identify your needs regarding our different products and services offered across ENL Group and to share your CVs which could match positions advertised within ENL Group.

 - Our professional advisors that is our accountants, auditors, lawyers, insurers, and bankers;